tal66/cloud-regions/README.md

 ## AWS

-*The script doesn't generate az info for opt-in-required regions. you can look it up manually, or use `aws ec2 describe-availability-zones --region <region>` if you are opted in (otherwise getting AuthFailure).
+*The script doesn't generate az info for opt-in-required regions. \
+Look it up manually, or use `aws ec2 describe-availability-zones --region <region>` if you are opted in (otherwise getting AuthFailure).

 | <span id="aws">name|displayName|zones
 --- |--- |--- |